AphexTtwin/AphexTtwin/README.md

 ### 🌙 *"We don't write code to exist — we code to live a thousand lives."*

-> *“No matter what anybody tells you, words and ideas can change the world.”*
-> — *Dead Poets Society*

 I’m **Hamza Allaoui**, a dreamer who found rhythm in logic,
 a poet in the syntax of C, a believer in *craft over shortcuts.*